composer/composer/doc/articles/troubleshooting.md

 **Workaround Linux:**

-On linux, it seems that running this command helps to make ipv4 traffic have a higher prio than ipv6, which is a better alternative than disabling ipv6 entirely:
+On linux, it seems that running this command helps to make ipv4 traffic have a higher priority than ipv6, which is a better alternative than disabling ipv6 entirely:

 ```bash
 sudo sh -c "echo 'precedence ::ffff:0:0/96 100' >> /etc/gai.conf"